 Sofia Coppola’s award-winning film Lost in Translation was partly shot at the five-star Park Hyatt hotel in Tokyo.
 It wasn’t an accidental choice.
-The director had been wanting to use the hotel in one of her films since 1999 when she visited it on a press tour and completely fell in love with it.
-Getting the permit to shoot at this luxurious location was not easy but it paid off with many stunning visuals of night-time Tokyo.
+The director had wanted to use the hotel in one of her films since 1999 when she visited it on a press tour and completely fell in love with it.
+Getting the permit to shoot at this luxurious location was not easy, but it paid off with many stunning visuals of night-time Tokyo.
 You can start your stay by having a drink at New York Grill bar on the 52nd floor, where Bob (Bill Murray) and Charlotte (Scarlett Johansson) first met.

 Bob (Bill Murray) and Charlotte (Scarlett Johansson) in the Lost in Translation movie

 Bob (Bill Murray) and Charlotte (Scarlett Johansson) talking at the Park Hyatt Hotel Bar

 You probably didn’t watch Kubrick’s famous horror The Shining wishing you could be at that haunted hotel (unless you are an aspiring ghostbuster).
 Still, you might be feeling brave enough to visit the movie location.
 The interiors of the fictitious Overlook Hotel were shot at the film studio, but the exteriors are a real place – Timberline Lodge in Oregon.
 Other than a film novelty, the hotel is a great holiday spot for skiing and snowboarding with some fantastic slopes in the region.
 And all-year-round incredible mountain views!